orefalo/g2/README.md

 ![image](http://orefalo.github.com/g2/images/good_branching.png)

 The above graph is 30+ developers working together on about 20 active feature branches.
 Note how the graph is clean an easy to read.
+Two types of flows… the work on the branch itself, and merging contents/features from others, we will get back on this in a minute.

-In order to achieve this result, **g2** enforces two different merging scenarios, each backed by a different command.
+In order to achieve this result, **g2** enforces two different merging scenarios, each backed by a different command:

-1. Saving the code into its working branch, that's what we do most of the time
+1. Saving the code in the working branch, that's what we do most of the time
 2. Merging features from other branches, like merging the latest changes from production.

 The matching commands are `g sync` and `g pull`, here is how to use them: